kaaengine/kaa/docs/reference/engine.rst

 ------------------------

 The Scene instance is a place where all your in-game objects will live.
 You should write your own scene class by inheriting from this type.
-Scene's features are:
+Scene main features are:

 * Each Scene must have a :meth:`Scene.update` function which will be called by the engine on every frame.
 * Use the :ref:`root <Scene.root>` property to add objects (Nodes) to the Scene. :doc:`Read more about Nodes </reference/nodes>`.
-* Use the :ref:`input <Scene.input>` property to access :class:`InputManager` which:
+* Use the :ref:`input <Scene.input>` property to access :class:`input.InputManager` which:

   * exposes a lot of methods to actively check for input from mouse, keyboard, controllers etc.
   * includes an events list which occurred during the current frame (mouse, keyboard, controllers, music, etc.)